 Take a leadership role in drug prevention for our youth.
 We are proud to participate in Red Ribbon Week, 10/23-10/31.
 Visit redribbon.org and share their message on social media.
 Don’t forget to tag them so the message will spread! @redribbonweek #RedRibbonWeek

-Q: Is there a test that can differentiate between fetal exposure to heroine and fetal exposure to morphine during the birthing process?
+Q: Is there a test that can differentiate between fetal exposure to heroin and fetal exposure to morphine during the birthing process?

 A: Yes.
-The umbilical cord from a baby whose mother was administered morphine during delivery will only be positive for morphine.
-The umbilical cord of a baby that is positive for Meconin and/or Monoacetylemorphine in addition to morphine is indicative of heroine exposure.
+The umbilical cord tissue or meconium from a baby whose mother was administered morphine during delivery will only be positive for morphine.
+The umbilical cord of a baby that is positive for Meconin and/or Monoacetylemorphine (6-MAM) in addition to morphine is indicative of heroin exposure.

 Knowing the difference can help doctors and nurses provide a better outcome for baby’s treatment plan.